Barbecue grill: Kettle

+The kettle grill is considered the classic American grill design.
+The original and often-copied Weber kettle grill was invented in 1952 by George Stephen.

 Ceramic cooker

 The ceramic cooker design has been around for roughly 3,000 years.
 The shichirin, a Japanese grill traditionally of ceramic construction, has existed in its current form since the Edo period however more recent designs have been influenced by the mushikamado, a traditional Japanese cooking appliance, which gained recognition among Americans during World War II.
-Now, it's more commonly referred to as a kamado.
+Now, it is more commonly referred to as a kamado.
 The term "Kamado" is derived from the Japanese language and translates to "stove" or "cooking range."
 The ceramic cooker is more versatile than the kettle grill as the ceramic chamber retains heat and moisture more efficiently.
 Ceramic cookers are equally adept at grilling, smoking, and barbecuing foods.

 Tandoor oven

-A tandoor is used for cooking certain types of Irani, Indian and Pakistani food, such as tandoori chicken and naan.
+A tandoor is used for cooking certain types of Iranian, Indian and Pakistani food, such as tandoori chicken and naan.
 In a tandoor, the wood fire is kept in the bottom of the oven and the food to be cooked is put on long skewers and inserted into the oven from an opening on the top so the meat items are above the coals of the fire.
 This method of cooking involves both grilling and oven cooking as the meat item to be cooked sees both high direct infrared heat and the heat of the air in the oven.
 Tandoor ovens often operate at temperatures above 500 F and cook the meat items very quickly.

 Portable charcoal

 The portable charcoal grill normally falls into either the brazier or kettle grill category.
 Some are rectangular in shape.
 A portable charcoal grill is usually quite compact and has features that make it easier to transport, making it a popular grill for tailgating.
 Often the legs fold up and lock into place so the grill will fit into a car trunk more easily.
-Most portable charcoal grills have venting, legs, and lids, though some models do not have lids (making them, technically, braziers.)
+Most portable charcoal grills have venting, legs, and lids, though some models do not have lids (making them, technically, braziers).
 There are also grills designed without venting to prevent ash fallout for use in locations which ash may damage ground surfaces.
 Some portable grills are designed to replicate the function of a larger more traditional grill/brazier and may include spit roasting as well as a hood and additional grill areas under the hood area.

-Portable Backpack Grills

-These type of grills are super lightweight and portable so they can be fold down and worn inside a regular backpack.
-Usually, the backpack is provided with the grill.
-They are the variations of portable charcoal grills.

-Gravity Fed
+Gravity-fed

-Gravity fed charcoal grills have a hopper that's filled with charcoal briquettes or lump charcoal; then a fire is lit at the bottom of the hopper.
+Gravity-fed charcoal grills have a hopper that is filled with charcoal briquettes or lump charcoal; then a fire is lit at the bottom of the hopper.
 A digitally controlled fan is used to control the intensity and temperature of the fire burning.
 The heat and smoke is routed underneath the food to cook and smoke it.
-Gravity fed charcoal grills offer the control and convenience of a pellet grill, while using charcoal as the fuel source.